Purdue-CS193/lab-1-HMEckert/index.md

 ## Welcome to GitHub Pages

+I suppose that I'll write something here!

+	woo hoo!
+Why is this greyed out?  --> Markdown accidentally used .
+I think its because it was indented.
+        Now for a really really big indent!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Section Title
+Ah ha!

 ### Markdown